apache/beam/website/www/site/content/en/documentation/programming-guide.md

 <span class="language-yaml">
 Beam YAML has the following buit-in CombineFns: count, sum, min, max, mean, any, all, group, and concat.
-CombineFns from other languages can also be referenced.
+CombineFns from other languages can also be referenced as described in the (full docs on aggregation)[https://beam.apache.org/documentation/sdks/yaml-combine/].
 </span>
 The following example code shows a simple combine function.